Japan's next PM piles pressure on BOJ, vows to resolve China row

-TOKYO Japan's next Prime Minister Shinzo Abe, buoyed by a landslide election victory, piled pressure on the central bank on Monday as it prepared for a policy meeting, saying voters had overwhelmingly backed his call for more aggressive monetary stimulus.
+TOKYO Japan's next prime minister, Shinzo Abe, buoyed by a landslide election victory, piled pressure on the central bank on Monday as it prepared for a policy meeting, saying voters had overwhelmingly backed his call for aggressive monetary stimulus.

-The ex-premier, who won a second chance to lead the nation after his conservative Liberal Democratic Party (LDP) surged back to power in Sunday's election, also vowed to improve what he called strategic relations with China while standing firm on sovereignty of islands controlled by Japan but claimed by Beijing.
+The ex-premier, who won a second chance to lead the nation when his conservative Liberal Democratic Party (LDP) surged back to power in a Sunday election, also vowed to improve what he called strategic relations with China while standing firm on the sovereignty of islands controlled by Japan but claimed by China.

-Abe campaigned calling for "unlimited" monetary easing by the BOJ and promising a surge in public spending to snap the world's third-biggest economy out of its fourth recession since 2000 and persistent low-grade deflation.
+Abe campaigned with a call for "unlimited" monetary easing by the BOJ and promising a surge in public spending to snap the world's third-biggest economy out of its fourth recession since 2000, and persistent low-grade deflation.

 "It was very rare for monetary policy to be the focus of attention in an election, but there was strong public support to our view," Abe, wearing a black suit and a pink tie, told his first post-election news conference.
 "I hope the Bank of Japan takes this into account (at its policy meeting this week)."

-NHK public TV said on Monday the LDP had won 294 seats in the 480-member lower house.
-Its ally the New Komeito party won 31 seats, giving the two the two-thirds majority needed to over-rule most matters in the upper house, where no party has a majority.
-Turnout hit a post-war low of just above 59 percent, according to media estimates.
+The NHK public broadcaster said the LDP had won 294 seats in the 480-member lower house.
+Its ally, the New Komeito party, won 31 seats, giving the two the two-thirds majority needed to over-rule most matters in the upper house, where no party has a majority.
+Turnout was a post-war low of just above 59 percent, according to media estimates.

-Security policy and strained relations with Japan's neighbors was another key theme of Abe's campaign and the conservative leader reiterated there was no doubt that uninhabited East China Sea islands were Japanese territory.
+Security policy and strained relations with Japan's neighbours were also key themes of Abe's campaign and the conservative leader reiterated there was no doubt that uninhabited East China Sea islands were Japanese.

-And while he vowed to work "persistently" to improve relations with Beijing through dialogue, he said it called for a strategic approach, putting ties with China in the context of Japan's relations with the United States and Asia-Pacific.
+He vowed to work "persistently" to improve relations with China through dialogue, calling for a strategic approach, putting ties with China in the context of Japan's relations with the United States and the Asia-Pacific region.

 "We need to deepen ties with the rest of Asia including India and Australia, and not only diplomatically, but in the fields of security and energy, before starting to work on improving ties with China," Abe said.

-While Abe is expected to make his first trip to Washington sometime early next year, the immediate focus is on his promises of big-scale monetary and budget stimulus, dubbed "Abenomics."
+While Abe is expected to make his first trip to Washington early next year, the immediate focus is on his promises of big-scale monetary and budget stimulus, dubbed "Abenomics".

-The first installment is due this week, with the BOJ seen boosting its asset buying program at the end of its two-day meeting on Thursday.
-That would mark its fifth policy easing since it adopted a 1 percent inflation target in February and vowed to step up efforts to end deflation and shield the export-dependent economy from the impact of the strong yen and global economic slowdown.
+The first instalment is due this week, with the BOJ seen boosting its asset-buying programme at the end of its two-day meeting on Thursday.
+That would mark its fifth policy easing since it adopted a 1 percent inflation target in February and vowed to step up efforts to end deflation and shield the export-dependent economy from the impact of a strong yen and the global economic slowdown.

 NOT ENOUGH

-That would serve as an institutionalized venue to keep the central bank under pressure, though from April onwards Abe will be working with a new BOJ governor that he will pick and who is widely expected to be more dovish than incumbent Masaaki Shirakawa.
+That would serve as an institutionalized venue to keep the central bank under pressure, though from April onwards, Abe will be working with a new BOJ governor who he will pick and who is widely expected to be more dovish than incumbent Masaaki Shirakawa.

-Hopes that the new government can overcome parliamentary gridlock that has plagued Japan for the past five years and expectations of a potent mix of ultra-loose monetary policy and an extra budget of up to 10 trillion yen ($119.76 billion)cheered investors.
+Hopes that the new government can overcome parliamentary gridlock, that has plagued Japan for the past five years, and expectations of a mix of ultra-loose monetary policy and an extra budget of up to 10 trillion yen (74 billion pounds) cheered investors.

-With an upper house election due later this year, analysts said Abe did not have much time to make good on his promises.
+With an upper house election next year, analysts said Abe did not have much time to make good on his promises.

 "If he doesn't deliver a feel-good factor by the July election, the LDP will get trounced," said Jesper Koll, head of equity research at JPMorgan Chase in Tokyo.